 I’ll admit it.
 I was once a reluctant reader.
 In high school the only thing that I read were Cliff Notes.
 My love for reading was ignited while I was in college.
 I took courses with names like "African-American Literature" and "Women's Literature."
 After years of being told to read books, that all seemed to taste the same, I was suddenly introduced to books with a variety of wonderful flavors.
 Decades later, and I've been transformed into what can best be described as a book hoarder.

-My go-to reading choices are YA fiction and graphic novels.
+My go-to reading choices are graphic novels and teen fiction.
 I'm drawn to dystopian stories, horror, science fiction, and realistic but somewhat tragic stories.
 I can also get lost in visually amazing books.
 Books about art, fashion, graphic design, and interior decorating.
 For me, opening a good book is about collecting and savoring words, memories, stories, and images.